radamejr/portfolio/README.md

 # Portfolio

 This Portfolio App is exactly that.
-I built this application from scratch to have a centrilized location to add and showcase my work to those who are interested in what I can do.
+I built this application from scratch to have a centralized location to add and showcase my work to those who are interested in what I can do.

 ## Getting Started